 4. MobileXpression

-What it does: Mobile research panel that rewards users for keeping a measurement profile installed.
+What it does: Mobile research panel that rewards keeping a measurement profile active.
+Effort: Zero after install.
+Earnings: $5-10/month in gift cards when available.
+Payout: Weekly gift cards.

-Our take: Can be one of the better-paying set-and-forget style options when available, but you should watch battery impact on older devices.
+Can be one of the better-paying set-and-forget options when available in your region.
+Watch battery impact on older devices.

 5. Kashkick

-What it does: Mix of app install offers, games, and occasional passive-style earning options.
+What it does: Mix of app install offers, games, and passive-style earning.
+Effort: Front-loaded, then low.
+Earnings: Varies widely, $5-20/month if active.
+Payout: PayPal, $10 minimum.

-Our take: More of a hybrid between passive and side hustle, but it can complement a passive stack if you cherry-pick easy offers.
+More of a hybrid between passive and active.
+Best if you cherry-pick easy offers and ignore the time-consuming ones.

-Category 2: Low-Effort Apps (Usually Under 5 Minutes Daily)
+Category 2: Low-Effort Apps (Under 5 Minutes Daily)

 6. VISU Network